 Training for a race, but having trouble finding the time?
 Coach Lesley Paterson is here to help with these great training tips:

-- Weekly High Intensity interval Training (HIT) (bursts of 10s – 5min intervals) is your best bet to increase race speed when you only have 30 minutes to run.
+Bursts of 10s – 5min intervals is your best bet to increase race speed when you only have 30 minutes to run.
 Aim for one HIT run and one Tempo run (~80% of max heart rate) each week.
 The benefits are well supported by science there are plenty of sessions online.

-- Always measure the intensity of your workout.
+Always measure the intensity of your workout.
 You can use the 1-10 Rating of Perceived Exertion (RPE), measure heart rate, or pace.
-You can’t manage what you can’t measu!
+You can’t manage what you can’t measure!